 Booking and Reservations

-Flyboarding rates start at about $70 per 10 minutes of flight time.
-Rate tend to be lower if longer sessions or multiple persons are booked.
+- Flyboarding rates start at about $70 per 10 minutes of flight time.
+Rates tend to be lower if longer sessions or multiple persons are booked.